How are speed limits set?

 - accident patterns that have occurred.

 A speed limit may be changed, and lowered, on a dangerous section of road if it is believed it will help reduce the number of crashes in the area.
-Speed limits are set by the Department of Transport and Main Roads and local governments respectively for the roads under their control.
+Speed limits are set by the Department of Transport and Main Roads and local governments for the roads under their control.

 As drivers, riders, pedestrians and cyclists we all have the right to use the roads but in doing so must comply with posted speed limits at all times.